 Concerns related to adverse effects:

-• Suicidal ideation: There have been reports of suicidal ideation/attempt in patients with and without a history of psychiatric illness.
+• Suicidal ideation/depression: There have been reports of suicidal ideation/attempt and depression in patients with and without a history of psychiatric illness.
 May exacerbate mental problems in patients with a history of mental illness.

-• Cardiovascular disease: Use with caution in patients with heart failure, peripheral edema, or orthostatic hypotension; dosage reduction may be required.
+• Cardiovascular disease: Use with caution in patients with heart failure, peripheral edema, or orthostatic hypotension; dizziness, syncope, orthostatic hypotension, presyncope, postural dizziness, and hypotension have been reported in clinical trials.
+Dosage reduction may be required.

 • Eczema: Use with caution in patients with a history of recurrent and eczematoid dermatitis.

 • Glaucoma: Avoid in untreated angle closure glaucoma.

 • Hepatic impairment: Use with caution in patients with hepatic impairment; rarely, reversible elevations in transaminases have been reported.

 • Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.
 Use of the extended-release products is contraindicated in end-stage renal disease (CrCl <15 mL/minute/1.73 m2).